-UsableNet complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the EU to the United States.
+UsableNet complies with the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information transferred from the European Union and Switzerland to the United States.
 We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles.
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall take precedence.
 To learn more about the Privacy Shield program, the Privacy Shield Principles and to view our certification, please visit www.privacyshield.gov.

-As described in the Privacy Shield Principles, UsableNet is accountable for personal data that it receives and subsequently transfers to third parties.
-If third parties that process personal data on our behalf do so in a manner that does not comply with the Privacy Shield Principles, we are accountable, unless we prove that we are not responsible for the event giving rise to the damage.
+As described in the Privacy Shield Principles, UsableNet is accountable for Personal Information that it receives and subsequently transfers to third parties.
+If third parties that process Personal Information on our behalf do so in a manner that does not comply with the Privacy Shield Principles, we are accountable, unless we prove that we are not responsible for the event giving rise to the damage.

-In compliance with the Privacy Shield Principles, UsableNet commits to resolve complaints about our collection or use of your personal data.
-EU individuals with inquiries or complaints regarding this Policy should first contact us at: email@example.com.
+In compliance with the Privacy Shield Principles, UsableNet commits to resolve complaints about our collection or use of your Personal Information.
+European Union individuals with inquiries or complaints regarding this Policy should first contact us at: email@example.com.